scnr/installer/README.md

 2. Extract.
 3. Install [Google Chrome](https://www.google.com/chrome/) to resolve its dependencies.

-### SCNR Pro
+### SCNR WebUI

-If you'd like to use SCNR Pro, its database will need to be prepared.
+If you'd like to use SCNR WebUI, its database will need to be prepared.

 #### Setup